cse163/book/book_source/source/module-6-efficiency/lesson-18-memory/memory-hiearchy.md

 One thing that is important to know about memory is that there is a hierarchy of different types of memory that your computer uses that have various tradeoffs.
 We think about this as being a pyramid in the image shown below (your computer probably doesn't have magnetic tape, that's more old-school).

 At the top of the pyramid is a register, which is an extremely small memory location located right on the CPU chip to store small, frequently accessed values.
-There is a cache (in reality, multiple levels of caches) that site between your CPU and your main memory RAM to store frequently accessed pieces of memory.
+There is a cache (in reality, multiple levels of caches) that sit between your CPU and your main memory RAM to store frequently accessed pieces of memory.
 Caching is a general technique to store frequently accessed items so they can be accessed more quickly in the future.
 At the bottom, there is your hard disk (or more recently called Solid State Drives or SSDs).

 ```{image} https://static.us.edusercontent.com/files/DXacRUQrKM9ff9kUrdH4OTrI
 :alt: A pyramid showing register, cache, main memory or RAM, hard disk, and magnetic tape from top to bottom, with access time and storage increasing for each level